Soy Candle Making

 Candle Wax Types

-Natural waxes like soy and beeswax are excellent sources for candles.
-In fact, you can make a half dozen soy wax candles at home in just an hours’ time, all while leaving the yucky stuff out!
+These natural waxes are all excellent sources for candles.
+In fact, you can make a half dozen candles at home in just an hour’s time, all while leaving the yucky stuff out!

-Paraffin wax is the most commonly used wax in candles.
-Unfortunately, it is a byproduct of the petroleum industry.
-As such, paraffin wax releases toxic carcinogens, including acrolein, acetaldehyde, and formaldehyde, according to the EPA ( Knight & Levin, 2001).
+Unlike paraffin wax, the most commonly used wax in candles and a byproduct of the petroleum industry, that releases toxic carcinogens, including acrolein, acetaldehyde, and formaldehyde, according to the EPA ( Knight & Levin, 2001).
 Therefore, I don’t recommend it.

 Pros and Cons of Each Candle Wax Type